eduvpn/documentation/API_V3.md

 This file MUST be freshly retrieved before all attempts to connect to a server to make sure any updates to this file are discovered.

+**NOTE**: eduVPN/Let's Connect!
+2.x servers also already support the `/.well-known/vpn-user-portal` endpoint, so there is no need to still retrieve `/info.json`.

 ## Endpoint Location

 When fetching this document, _redirects_, e.g. `301`, `302`, `303`, MUST be